 Being a CEng has really helped me, especially when dealing with designers and clients on site.
 They respect my suggestions and comments more, which can be useful as a woman engineer.
 It has also given me more confidence in my ability and decisions, particularly when challenging an aspect of design.

-How does your employer benefit from you being professionally registered as a CEng?
+How does your employer benefit from your professional registration?

 It is beneficial when tendering for work to have Chartered Engineers within the company.
 It also supports the company ethos of training and developing staff.

-I would like to develop in managing my own projects, while becoming a delegated and ultimately a supervising civil engineer to help others in achieving their goals to become Chartered Engineers.
+I would like to become a delegated and ultimately a supervising civil engineer to help others in achieving their goals to become CEngs.

-I am a member of the Women’s Engineering Society (WES) and give talks to other young female engineers to support their development, giving them an insight into my career and challenges I have faced and how I have approached them.
-I also mentor a few apprentice engineers and they can approach me with any questions and I will provide guidance.
+I enjoy giving talks to young, potential engineers to support their development, giving them an insight into my career, the challenges I have faced and how I have approached them.
+I also mentor a few apprentice engineers - they can approach me with any questions and I will provide guidance.